w1216linw/15-JS-projects/README.md

-# 15-JS-projects from Vanilla JavaScript Course
+# 15-projects using vanilla js